Inspera Assessment supports using sections in Question Sets and offers a variety of settings for sections.

 - Drag and drop to move the section within the question set

-In section layout, you decide how the question set is displayed for the candidates.
-Default layout is one question per page.
-You can also add inn a section stimulus.
-That is one page/text area that will appear to the left or in the top for each question in the section.
+In the section layout, you can decide how the question set is displayed for candidates.
+The default layout is one question per page.
+You can also add a section stimulus, a one-page/text area that will appear to the left or at the top for each question in the section.

-There are three main randomization and pull options:
+There are three main randomizations and pull options: